nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Updates the specified (Vehicle/Customer/Appointment) information

-Format: `edit(vehicle/customer/appointment/service/technician) ID [?/PARAM] …​`
+Format: `edit(vehicle/customer/appointment/service/technician) i/ID [?/PARAM] …​`

 * Edits the specified object at the specified `ID`.
 The id refers to the index number shown in the displayed list from the list or find command.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `editcustomer 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with id 1 to be `91234567` and `johndoe@example.com` respectively.
+*  `editcustomer i/1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with id 1 to be `91234567` and `johndoe@example.com` respectively.
-*  `editvehicle 2 p/SBA9876G` Edits the plate number of the vehicle with id 2 to be `SBA9876G`.
+*  `editvehicle i/2 p/SBA9876G` Edits the plate number of the vehicle with id 2 to be `SBA9876G`.

 ---
 ### Delete